-The UK's BAe-146-301 Large Atmospheric Research Aircraft operated by the Facility for Airborne Atmospheric Measurements (FAAM) (henceforth the BAe146 aircraft) is available to the science community in a number of different configurations.
-These allow the most efficient use of space and access to inlets (which tend to be in the forward section of the cabin) as well as minimizing the aircraft payload, which in turn maximizes the sortie duration.
-Due to the remoteness of the areas of interest for Fennec the instrument fit was customized to provide the best balance of observational rigour and range.
+The UK's BAe-146-301 Large Atmospheric Research Aircraft, operated by the Facility for Airborne Atmospheric Measurements (FAAM) (henceforth the BAe146 aircraft) is available to the science community in a number of different configurations.
+These allow the most efficient use of space and access to inlets (which tend to be in the forward section of the cabin) as well as minimising the aircraft payload, which in turn maximises sortie duration.
+Due to the remoteness of the areas of interest for Fennec the instrument fit was customised to provide the best balance of observational rigour and range.
 Table 4 details the instrument fit for the Fennec IOPs; some instruments were only available for some of the deployments, these are indicated in the table.
-There are a number of excellent descriptions of the standard instrumentation from previous campaigns which have utilised the BAe146 aircraft (e.g. (Renfrew et al. (2008); Highwood et al., 2012; McConnell et al., 2008; Haywood et al., 2011a)); other specific instrumental references are provided in Table 4.
+There are a number of excellent descriptions of the standard instrumentation from previous campaigns which have utilised the BAe146 aircraft (e.g. Renfrew et al., 2008; Highwood et al., 2012; McConnell et al., 2008; Haywood et al., 2011a); other specific instrumental references are provided in Table 4.
 Instrumentation specifically developed, installed or configured for Fennec are described in more detail below.

-2.1.1 LIDAR
+2.1.1 Lidar

-The BAe146 aircraft operates a commercial Leosphere ALS450 backscatter LIDAR suitable for aerosol and thin cloud observation (Marenco et al., 2011).
-A description of the LIDAR system is provided by Chazette et al. (2012) and technical information is available in Table 1 of Marenco et al. (2014).
-The nadir-viewing LIDAR provides elastic backscatter at 355 nm and features an uncalibrated depolarisation channel, used qualitatively to distinguish depolarising layers.
-Data are recorded at a vertical resolution of 1.5 m and an integration time of 2 s, giving approximately 200 m horizontal resolution at aircraft speeds.
+The BAe146 aircraft operates a commercial Leosphere ALS450 backscatter lidar suitable for aerosol and thin cloud observation (Marenco et al., 2011).
+A description of the lidar system is provided by Chazette et al. (2012) and technical information is available in Table 1 of Marenco et al. (2014).
+The nadir-viewing lidar provides elastic backscatter at 355 nm and features an uncalibrated depolarisation channel, used qualitatively to distinguish depolarising layers.
+Data are recorded at a vertical resolution of 1.5 m and an integration time of 2s, giving a horizontal resolution of approximately 200 m at aircraft speeds.
 The instrument is lightweight, has a relatively small receiver aperture of 15 cm diameter, has a 12 mJ pulse energy (20 Hz PRF) output and requires a low level of maintenance which makes it ideal for frequent operation aboard the BAe146 aircraft.
-However, as a consequence the signal to noise ratio is poorer compared to the Falcon LNG LIDAR.
+However, as a consequence of aperture size and pulse energy, the signalto-noise ratio is poorer compared to the Falcon LEANDRE Nouvelle Génération (LNG) lidar.

-Initial quick-look data is provided as range-square corrected signal (arbitrary units) which is proportional to the total backscatter coefficient from molecules and particles at a given range, r, times the two-way transmission of light from the laser source to the range r (i.e. a function of the atmospheric optical depth), for example as shown in Figure 7 and Figure 17, for which no attempt has been made to correct for attenuation by the aerosol layers.
-In these cases we use the Leosphere LIDAR data to locate dust layers and clouds, for which the range-corrected backscattered signal is sufficient, although dust layers lower in the atmosphere may not always be evident with such a representation, due to attenuation at higher altitudes.
+Initial quick-look data are provided as a range-squarecorrected signal (arbitrary units), which is proportional to the total backscatter coefficient from molecules and particles at a given range, r, times the two-way transmission of light from the laser source to the range r (i.e. a function of the atmospheric optical depth), for example, as shown in Figs. 7 and 17, for which no attempt has been made to correct for attenuation by the aerosol layers.
+In these cases, we use the Leosphere lidar data to locate dust layers and clouds, for which the range-corrected backscattered signal is sufficient, although dust layers lower in the atmosphere may not always be evident with such a representation, due to attenuation at higher altitudes.